ChristianPauly/ChristianPauly.github.io/homescreen.md

 + Home feels like something that is *below* all open apps.
 (The app drawer of Unity 8 would be *over* the apps) On the most desktop environments this is different.
 When you open the start menu it would be *over* all visible apps.
 + Homescreen is customizable.

+#### How are systems solving this?

++ On Windows 10 there is a desktop and a tablet mode.
+On the desktop mode the start menu will be *over* the other apps.
+On tablet mode that start menu will always be visible so it feels like it is *below* the apps.
++ On Gnome 3 the app drawer is hiding all apps and only showing the wallpaper in the background.
+This is interesting because you can not say weither the app drawer is *over* or *below* the open windows.
++ Endless OS is a desktop system which is using the mobile solution for the start menu.
+The *homescreen* of Endless OS is always *below* the open windows and the *minimize all windows* button is in fact the start menu button.

+This leads to three different solution:

+#### Use the unity 8 app drawer in the same way Gnome 3 does

+This would mean:
++

+#### Use a always *below* homescreen like on Endless OS

+#### Switch the 3D position of the homescreen like on Windows 10